How Epilude handles your data

 Local storage

-Epilude stores the following data locally on your Mac:
+Epilude stores the following data on your Mac:

 • Settings and preferences — Stored in macOS UserDefaults